Dialectical Behaviour Therapy DBT Therapy Calgary

 Substance Use and Addiction

-DBT can help individuals struggling with addiction by addressing the emotional factors that drive substance use and teaching healthy coping mechanisms.
+DBT can help individuals struggling with addiction by addressing the emotional factors that drive substance use and teaching healthy coping mechanisms to manage emotional triggers and reduce impulsive behaviour.

 Relationship Problems